top of page

 Application period: CLOSED

-We are recruiting a number of Legal Interns across our Film and TV businesses based either at our Central London office or our West London office in Osterley.
+We are recruiting a number of Legal Interns across our Film and TV businesses based at our Central London office:

-The legal Interns (2 roles available) work within Universal Filmed Entertainment Group, dealing with the acquisition, distribution and production of Film and TV content.
-You will work with lawyers from the start of the deal where a title has been board approved, the signing of the deal, through to the completion of legal delivery.
+The Legal Interns (2 roles available) work within Universal Pictures Content Group, dealing with the acquisition, distribution and production of Film and TV content.

-As an Intellectual Property Brands & Content Intern, you will support the protection and enforcement of NBCUniversal’s prized portfolio of popular film and television brands and content, ranging from franchises like Jurassic Park/World and Despicable Me/Minions to The Office and The Umbrella Academy.
+As a Brands & Content Intellectual Property Intern, you will support the protection and enforcement of NBCUniversal’s prized portfolio of popular film and television brands and content, ranging from franchises like Despicable Me/Minions to Jurassic Park/Jurassic World.

 CLOSED